Stones (Dan Seals album)

-Stones is the debut solo album released by Dan Seals after he parted ways from the duo England Dan & John Ford Coley to pursue a career in country music.
+Stones is the debut solo studio album by American singer-songwriter Dan Seals.
+It was released by Atlantic Records in June 1980.
+The album was Seals' first solo album after he parted ways from the duo England Dan & John Ford Coley to pursue a career in country music, but unlike his later recordings, this is a pop rock and soft rock album which focuses mainly on the artist's instrumental talents.
 It is his only album using the 'England Dan' moniker.

-Its singles "Late at Night", "Stones (Dig a Little Deeper)", and "Love Me Like the Last Time" failed to chart on the Country, although the 1st one was a minor pop hit, peaking at #57 on the Hot 100.
-This album was finally released on CD in 2006 on the Wounded Bird label.
+Stones was preceded by the release of the singles: "Late at Night", "Stones (Dig a Little Deeper)", and "Love Me Like the Last Time".
+The singles were failed to chart, although the 1st one was a minor pop hit, peaking at #57 on the Hot 100.
+The album was later released on CD in 2006 on the Wounded Bird label.